homata123/homata-switac/README.md

 - Windows: `C:\Users\<you>\.kiro-profiles\`
 - macOS/Linux: `~/.kiro-profiles/`

-Each subfolder is a named profile containing snapshots of Kiro's auth token files and a `meta.json` file.
+Each subfolder is a named profile containing snapshots of Kiro profile.

 ---